 Interior and tech – The interior is certainly more high-end than those of previous Méganes.
 It looks good and feels good, too, mostly.
 Trophy-R gets the usual unique details and a pared-back equipment list.

 Design – With nicely flared arches and a lack of wings and spoilers, the new Mégane is a great-looking car.
 A welcome change from other hot hatches, too.

 Prices, specs and rivals

-There’s also a choice of two six-speed gearboxes; a conventional manual and a dual-clutch automated manual.
-The three-pedal option is the transmission to go for – not only is it £1700 cheaper than Renault’s EDC ’box, but it’s also less frustrating to use during spirited driving.
+There’s also a choice of two six-speed gearboxes: a conventional manual and a dual-clutch automated manual.
+The three-pedal option is the transmission to go for – it’s a bit obstructive and notchy, but does seem to free up with miles, it’s £1600 cheaper than Renault’s EDC ’box, and it feels more appropriate for a hot hatch.